SRrepo/RDFox-Running-Example-For-Unifying-Interface/README.md

 **The project has one main file:**
 * **MainFiles.RDFoxRunningExample**:
    1. The runner connects to the configuration URL (http://localhost:11111/configuration.json) and parses the configuration
-   2. The runner registers the streams and queries that are specified in the configuration in the C-SPARQL engine
+   2. The runner registers the streams and queries that are specified in the configuration in the RDFox-Wrapper engine
    3. The runner executes the continuous queries and saves the answers
    4. Whenever the streams do not continue sending RDF data, the runner publishes the answers (http://localhost:11112/answers.json)